 Maintain and follow design guidelines (including national guidelines such as MUTCD, NACTO, AASHTO) reflecting best practices that provide for a connected infrastructure designed for our climate and potential emergency management needs, and respecting the local context.
-Local context may guide
+Local context may guide signage and elements such as traffic calming, street furniture, bicycle parking, and community spaces.
+Accessibility guidelines and emergency management needs will be maintained.

-- Require that Urban Context streets be designed to provide a pleasant environment for walking and other uses of public space, including such elements as shade trees; plantings; well-designed benches, trash receptacles, news racks, and other furniture; pedestrian-scaled lighting fixtures as appropriate; wayfinding signage; integrated transit shelters; public art; and other amenities. - Maintain street design guidelines reflecting best practices to implement designs that effectively manage traffic flow, reduce the need for street expansions, and make roadways safe for all road users, while ensuring designs correspond with local context - Collaborate with key local and regional agencies to plan the locations of arterials, ensuring compatibility with and satisfy the needs of existing and future land uses
+- a.
+Require that Urban Context streets be designed to provide a pleasant environment for walking and other uses of public space, including such elements as shade trees; plantings; well-designed benches, trash receptacles, news racks, and other furniture; pedestrian-scaled lighting fixtures as appropriate; wayfinding signage; integrated transit shelters; public art; and other amenities. - b.
+Maintain street design guidelines reflecting best practices to implement designs that effectively manage traffic flow, reduce the need for street expansions, and make roadways safe for all road users, while ensuring designs correspond with local context. - c.
+Collaborate with key agencies to plan the locations of arterials, ensuring compatibility with and satisfy the needs of existing and future land uses.

-TR 14 TRAFFIC CALMING
+TR 14 Traffic Calming

-Use context-sensitive traffic calming measures in neighborhoods to maintain acceptable speeds, reduce cut-through traffic, and improve neighborhood safety.
+Use context-sensitive traffic calming measures in neighborhoods to maintain acceptable speeds, manage cut-through traffic, and improve neighborhood safety to reduce traffic impacts and improve quality of life.

-- Work with neighborhood councils and other interested and concerned groups to identify, assess, and respond to unique traffic issues and needs - Maintain and improve the neighborhood traffic calming program - Explore implementing 20 mph residential speed limit standards - Implement / review adopted neighborhood plans
+- a.
+Work with neighborhood councils and other interested and concerned groups to identify, assess, and respond to unique traffic issues and needs - b.
+Maintain and improve the neighborhood traffic calming program. - c.
+Explore implementing lower residential speed limit standards.